 The transportation on which such a large number of people depend must ensure their safety.
 It is a need of the hour to look out the ways to prevent train accidents in India.

 Can I sue if I was injured in a train accident or at a railroad crossing?

-How are runaway vehicles and out of control trains dealt with?
+How are runaway vehicles and out-of-control trains dealt with?

-The alarm chain in a passenger coach is designed to cause a break in the continuity of the brake pipes (whether vacuum or air brakes), resulting in a rapid loss of brake pressure (or vacuum) and the application of the train brakes.
+The alarm chain in a passenger coach is designed to cause a break in the continuity of the brake pipes (whether vacuum or air brakes), resulting in a rapid loss of brake pressure (or vacuum) and the application of train brakes.